numpy/numpydoc/doc/install.rst

         # Only report warnings for the SA01 and EX01 checks
         numpydoc_validation_checks = {"SA01", "EX01"}

-    The default is an empty set, thus no warnings from docstring validation are reported. numpydoc_validation_exclude : set
+numpydoc_validation_exclude : set
     A container of strings using :py:mod:`re` syntax specifying patterns to ignore for docstring validation.